particle-iot/docs/firmware/firmware.md

 The `softap_set_application_page_handler` is set during startup.
 When the system is in setup mode, and a request is made for an unknown URL, the system calls the page handler function provided by the application (here, `myPages`.)

-The page handler function is called whenver an unknown URL is requested.
+The page handler function is called whenever an unknown URL is requested.
 It is called with these parameters:

 - `url`: the path of the file requested by the client.
 It doesn't include the server name or port.
 Examples: `/index`,  `/someimage.jpg`.
 - `cb`: a response callback - this is used by the application to indicate the type of HTTP response, such as 200 (OK) or 404 (not found).
 More on this below.